Altinity/terraform-aws-eks-clickhouse/docs/blueprint.md

 git clone https://github.com/awslabs/data-on-eks.git
 ```

-2. Navigate into the example directory and run `install.sh` to initialize terrafrom and apply the changes.
+2. Navigate into the example directory and run `install.sh` to initialize terraform and apply the changes.

 ```bash
 cd data-on-eks/analytics/terraform/clickhouse-eks